bharatgw/cumg/README.md

   these random games.
 - **The random-game design has a strong concentration effect.** The uniform profile is already certified on 253/320 CVaR and 231/320 MSD instances and on every `K=500` instance.
-This is expected with high probability given the proof of Theorem 4 in the paper.
+This is an empirical feature of the i.i.d.
+Uniform[0,1] payoff design: averaging over more payoff samples makes the risk-adjusted values of alternative actions increasingly similar.
 These comparisons are descriptive of the committed random-instance design and fixed algorithm configurations.
 They do not establish asymptotic dominance, and capped CVaR runtimes should not be interpreted as completed solve times.